What you see: Brown spots on cauliflower.

 Eat or toss: Eat!
 This is just a minor injury, though the cauliflower is more vulnerable to rot, so don’t delay.

-So, can you eat cauliflower with brown spots and dots?
+Can you eat cauliflower with brown spots and dots?

 First, consider that cauliflowers are just big tender heads.